ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 For 1, Using PCIe BW of 11GBps, approximate time for transfer = 140MB/11G = 12ms
 For 3, Using PCIe BW of 11GBps, approximate time for transfer = 35MB/11G = 3ms

-This leaves budget of 35ms - 12ms - 3ms = 20ms for Kernel Computation.
+This leaves budget of 33ms - 12ms - 3ms = 18ms for Kernel Computation.
+This is equivalent of 140MB/18ms, about 8GBps.
+Thus Tgoal = 8GBps

 In 20ms, we need to compute 35MB words.
-Using 300MHz, there are 6M Cycles in 20 ms. If one word is processed in every cycle, then we will need 35M cycles at the best resulting into 35M/300MHz = approx 120ms.
-To compute processing of 35M in 6M cycles, we will need to process at least 6 words in parallel at the best.
+Using 300MHz, there are 5.4M Cycles in 18 ms. If one word is processed in every cycle, then we will need 35M cycles at the best resulting into 35M/300MHz = approx 120ms.
+To compute processing of 35M words in 5.4M cycles, we will need to process at least 7 words in parallel at the best.

 If we could create kernel to process say 8 words in parallel, then we can be confident to achieve finally performance of 2GBps.